himanshuranjan977/CodeClause_project01_UNIT_CONVERTER/README.md

 ## Overview

 This is a user friendly offline unit conversion tool for the browser.
-Added mailny three unites Length , Area and Temperature, so every effort has been made to keep this as simple, fast, and portable as possible.
+Added mailny six unites Length , Area and Temperature, time, weight and volume so every effort has been made to keep this as simple, fast, and portable as possible.

-The site is live at [here]
+The site is live at [here] : https://github.com/himanshuranjan977/CodeClause_project01_UNIT_CONVERTER

 ## Usage